adrienverge/PhotoCollage/README.md

 Features:
 * generate random new layouts until one suits the user
 * choose border color and width
+* possible to swap photos in the generated grid
 * save high-resolution image
 * works even with a large number of photos (> 100)
 * integrates into the GNOME environment